Living Benefits and Estate Planning Basics: Beneficiary Choices and Why 'Who Gets What' Can Change

 For a clear explanation of living benefits and how they affect the death benefit, start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
-Not legal, tax, or medical advice.
-Estate planning is fact-specific—talk with a qualified professional.
+This page is educational; seek professional guidance for legal, tax, or medical matters.
+This material is educational; it does not serve as legal, financial, or medical advice.
+Estate planning is fact-specific - talk with a qualified professional.
 Rider rules and beneficiary provisions vary by policy and state.
 The issued contract controls.

 Frequently Asked Questions